-he Flemish-Dutch Scheldt Delta is a unique cross-border estuary, an area where the tides of the North Sea push and pull on the course of the Scheldt, and where salt water overflows into fresh water.
+The Flemish-Dutch Scheldt Delta is a unique transnational estuary, an area where the tides of the North Sea push and pull on the course of the Scheldt, and where salt water overflows into fresh water.

 Tick a story line below to connect some highlights on the map.